Spring Capsule Wardrobe + How to Create a Capsule Wardrobe

 Not into pastels?
 No worries!
 Soft neutrals like dove gray, navy, olive, taupe, cream, and ivory feel seasonally appropriate.
 Cheery brights like hot pink, turquoise, coral, orchid, and yellow also feel right this time of year.
 With denim, consider either a lighter/faded wash or a crisp rinse denim with contrast stitching.
 Colored denim in lighter colors, especially white and cream, make black and dark colors feel like spring.

-And for those who think you can only wear white after Memorial Day, know that is an old dated rule and in 2023, rule-breaking is especially fashionable!
+And for those who think you can only wear white after Memorial Day, know that is an old dated rule and these days, rule-breaking is especially fashionable!

-Below I share 22 unique outfits I created from the above spring capsule wardrobe.
-My hope was to show versatility; these pieces can live beyond the office, the Target run, the date night.
-With a little creativity and choosing smart pieces that can mix and match, you can truly achieve big style with a small closet.
+Below, I share 30 unique outfits I created from the above spring capsule wardrobe.
+I hope to show versatility; these pieces can live beyond the office, the grocery run, and the date night.
+With a bit of creativity and choosing smart pieces that can mix and match, you can genuinely achieve big style with a small closet.

 To see these sample outfits larger, click on any of the thumbnails.
 You can swipe or use the side arrows to scroll through the looks.
 Click the “X” or anywhere outside the photo to return to this screen.